PagerDuty/backstage-plugin-docs/docs/migration/backend-system-migration.md

 ## The new backend system

-The new backend system reduces drastically the amount of code needed to setup plugins in Backstage.
+The new backend system drastically reduces the amount of code needed to set up plugins in Backstage.
 Assuming that you already migrated to the new backend system by following [these steps](https://backstage.io/docs/backend-system/building-backends/migrating/) outlined by the Backstage team, follow the steps below to configure the PagerDuty Scaffolder Actions.

 1. Add and install the new package